FluffyKas/fylo-dark-landing-page/README.md

 ## Acknowledgments

+Frontend's Slack Group:
-I'd like to thank Ameus Namite from  Frontend Mentor's Slack for patiently answering my questions about Netlify!
+I'd like to thank Ameus Namite from Frontend Mentor's Slack for patiently answering my questions about Netlify.
+Big thanks also to Alex Kim for clearing up my misconceptions about crossbrowser support!

+Thank YOU, if you were so kind to take the time and have a read through of this README. :purple_heart: